 Before you even think about casting your rod, you should first familiarize yourself with your state’s fishing rules and regulations.
 Fish are a resource and in order to preserve them, there are rules and regulations put in place by your local Department of Natural Resources and Fish and Wildlife.
-Their goal is to maintain healthy and balanced fish populations so that we’ll all get to enjoy this resource but also ensuring that there will be enough fish for future generations.
+Their goal is to maintain healthy and balanced fish populations so that we’ll all get to enjoy this resource, also ensuring that there will be enough fish for future generations.

 This article is a brief and condensed summary, is not exhaustive nor does it substitute reading your State’s fishing regulations!
 It is in no way intended to alter content or statutory intent of those laws.
 If you have any questions regarding the rules, regulations and language used you can view your state’s Department of Natural Resources and Fish and Wildlife website.

 The first thing you need to purchase before any other purchase is a fishing license.
 Nearly all states will require you to have a fishing license unless you’re fishing on private lakes (new jersey requires a license even if you’re fishing on privately owned lakes).
 Licenses are issued by the state and can be purchased on your state’s DFW or any big chain fishing stores.